johanneshagspiel/johanneshagspiel.com/_software-projects/malpaca-seq.md

 ## Licence

-The original "MalPaCA" framework was published under the MIT license, which can be found in the [License](LICENSE) file.
+The original "MalPaCA" framework was published under the MIT license, which can be found in the [LICENSE](https://github.com/johanneshagspiel/malpaca-seq/blob/master/LICENSE) file.

 **If you use MalPaCA in a scientific work, consider citing the following paper:**